hexparrot/catjot/README.md

 `|jot -ap`           : Piped content (single string, no spaces)
                      : written as pwd for last-written note

-`jot -at "strays"` : Add a tag to the last-written note `|jot -at`         : Piped content (single string, no spaces)
+`jot -at "strays"`       : Add an additional tag to the last-written note `|jot -at`               : Piped content (single string, no spaces)
-                   : written as tag for last-written note
+                         : written as tag for last-written note `jot -at -- "-inventory" : Subtract a tag matching a word preceded by a hyphen `-` : The double `--` is to ensure the word is not interpreted : by the argument parser, e.g., -a

 ### Homenotes